Perfectoid towers and their tilts : with an application to the \'etale cohomology groups of local log-regular rings: Perfectoid towers and small tilts

 \subsubsection{Calculation of the tilts}

 As an example of tilts of Noetherian perfectoid towers, we calculate them for certain towers of local log-regular rings.
 Firstly, we review a perfectoid tower constructed in \cite{GR22}.

 \begin{construction} Let $(R,\mathcal{Q},\alpha)$ be a \textit{complete} local log-regular ring with perfect residue field of characteristic $p>0$.
 Assume that $\mathcal{Q}$ is fine, sharp, and saturated (see Remark \ref{rmk2125}).
+Let $I_{\alpha}\subseteq R$ be the ideal defined in Definition \ref{LogSchemeStr2}.
 Set $A:=R/I_\alpha$.
 Let $(f_1,\ldots,f_r)$ be a sequence of elements of $R$ whose image in $A$ is \emph{maximal} (see Definition \ref{maximal}).
 Since the residue field of $R$ is perfect, $r$ is the dimension of $A$ (see \S \ref{AppendixA}).
 For every $i\geq 0$, we consider the ring

 where each $\overline{f_j}$ denotes the image of $f_j$ in $A$ ($j=1,\ldots, r$).
 Notice that $A_i$ is regular by Theorem \ref{criterion-regularity}.
 Moreover, we set $\mathcal{Q}^{(i)}:= \mathcal{Q}^{(i)}_p$ (see Definition \ref{cthpowermonoid}).
 Furthermore, we define